 This course examines the interdisciplinary aspects of sustainable natural resource management.
 Sustainability is one of the most significant shifts in thinking and action in the environmental and resource management arenas.
-Sustainable Natural Resource Management emphasizes practical and sustainable solutions from social, economic, and environmental perspectives.
-In this course we will discuss concepts and principles related to the economic, environmental, social, ecological, cultural, and ethical considerations of resource management and evaluate different methods of balancing these sometimes competing interests in order to manage resources sustainably.
+Sustainable Natural Resource Management emphasizes practical and sustainable solutions from social, economic. and environmental perspectives.
+We will discuss concepts and principles related to the economic, environmental, social, ecological, cultural, and ethical considerations of resource management and evaluate different methods of balancing these sometimes competing interests in order to manage resources sustainably.
 We will examine global natural resource issues and international collaborative efforts to address them through the lens of sustainable development.
-Key drivers of natural resource policy and key stressors of natural resources and ecosystems (including population, pollution, invasive species, habitat loss and degradation, overharvest, disease, poverty, political conflict, cultural traditions, urbanization, technology, and climate change) will be analyzed.
-The course will conclude with an analysis of the role of ethics, social justice, and communication in the sustainable management of natural resources.
+Key drivers of natural resource policy and key stressors of natural resources and ecosystems (including population, pollution, invasive species, habitat loss and degradation, overharvest, disease, poverty, political conflict, cultural traditions, urbanization, technology, and climate change)

-Gender, Agriculture, and Climate Change 3 credits
+Gender, Agriculture, and Climate Change